What is Fiscal Sponsorship?

 ‘Fiscal sponsorship’ is a term known within philanthropic and nonprofit worlds describing a relationship between an established 501(c)(3) organization and a project that does not have that status, but whose activities align with the 501(c)(3)’s mission and vision.

 Propel Nonprofits is a member of the National Network of Fiscal Sponsors and follows its best practice guidelines.
+To learn more about our clients’ experiences with fiscal sponsorship, see our Fiscal Sponsorship Case Study report.

 When Should I Consider Fiscal Sponsorship?